mongodb/motor/doc/tutorial.rst

     application.settings['db'] = db
     tornado.ioloop.IOLoop.instance().start()

-.. warning:: It is a common mistake to create a new connection object for every request; this comes at a dire performance cost.
-Create the connection when your application starts and reuse that one connection for the lifetime of the process, as shown in these examples.
+.. warning:: It is a common mistake to create a new client object for every request; this comes at a dire performance cost.
+Create the client when your application starts and reuse that one client for the lifetime of the process, as shown in these examples.

 .. _start() method: http://www.tornadoweb.org/documentation/netutil.html#tornado.netutil.TCPServer.start